josefineflygge/calculator/README.md

 quit
 ```

-Where allowed operations are add, subtract and multiply.
+Were allowed operations are add, subtract and multiply.
 'value' can be an integer value or a register.

 ## To run application from console